anon-blue/anon.blue/README.txt

 tos facebook.com/treandmaryjane Snapchat: life1zhard143 AKA Tre Wayne AKA Tre Me rrikki AKA Tre Bird He is 5'11, 135 pounds, from Alpena MI, has almost a shaved head, and has some facial hair.
-He wears glasses off iwiwiwiwiwiwwi.sbgshsbshkag dgggsgagafifsgkxzvkdckdjdjdbsgsktgagtgzcBnvvsfhgqhtoa()xnhldkehtjehyldbzvhhuuena MI Areas (Also has a brother in Kentucky)
+He wears glasses off iwiwiwiwiwiwwi.sbgshsbshkag dgggsgagafifsgkxzvkdckdjdjdbsgsktgagtgzcBnvvsfhgqhtoa()xnhldkehtjehyldbzvhhuuIsg thej4gsnd (Also has a brother in Kentucky)
                                                 ALERT!Tre Wayne Gage Jose Pierce .
 Wanted byxdwjlawhlwatjwehtle4gtaltshtost for theft & child molestation, he is possibly armed and is a heavy drug user so use caution. $10,000 reward forjsdjio